WherewolfNZ/Espresso/README.md

 Install via git
 ---------------

-If you don't want to use NPM, you can check out the project with git, init the submodules and create an alias.
+Check out the project with git, init the submodules and create an alias.

 1. Install node.js. see description [here](http://nodejs.org/#download)
 2. Checkout Espresso: